asif-sidd9768/pratechbrands/README.md

 ## Authentication Service

 ### Features
-- Guest user and registered user authentication
 - User registration
+- Getting user by id
+- User authentication using jwt

 ### Endpoints
-- `/api/auth/register` - Register a new user
+- `/api/users/signup` - Register a new user
-- `/api/auth/login` - User login
+- `/api/users/login` - User login
+- `/api/users/:userId` - gets single user info

 ## Cart Service

 ### Features
 - Add products to the cart
-- Create and manage user carts
 - Remove items from the cart
 - Adjust quantity of items in the cart

 ### Endpoints
-- `/api/cart/add` - Add a product to the cart
+- `/api/cart/add/:productId` - Add a product to the cart
-- `/api/cart/remove` - Remove a product from the cart
+- `/api/cart/remove/:productId` - Remove a product from the cart
-- `/api/cart/quantity` - Adjust quantity of items in the cart
+- `/api/cart/quantity/:productId` - Adjust quantity of items in the cart

 ## Order Service